Discovering...

 Casablanca

-Main hub station.
-Connects to all routes including the airport train.
-Modern facilities with cafes, ATMs, and left-luggage service.
-Located in the Maarif district, well-connected by tramway.
+Main hub for all routes including the airport train.
+Modern facilities in the Maarif district.
+The most important connection point in the entire network.

 Casablanca

-Secondary station near the old medina and the port.
-Serves commuter trains to Rabat and the coastal shuttle.
-Less convenient for long-distance travel.
+Secondary station near the old medina and port.
+Serves commuter trains to Rabat and coastal shuttles.
+Less useful for long-distance travel.

 Marrakech